TWDH/Development/赫桑的算法宝典/2.LeetCode Hot and Interview/7.BQ/Behavioral Questions.md

 **Situation:** Working in customer support, you really get to talk with many different kinds of people.
 I remember I had one angry customer that called the helpdesk once to complain.
 He kept repeating the product he bought was faulty and demanded me to resolve the situation then and there.

-**Task:** Customers calling for refunds happen all the time, but this one was different as he just kept shouting over the phone the whole time.
+**Task:** Customers calling for refunds happen all the time, but this one was different as he just kept **shouting over the phone** the whole time.
 I had to get him to calm down if I wanted the call to go anywhere.

 **Action:** Fortunately, I had experience dealing with loud customers, and knew the first thing I had to do was listen to his story.
 Halfway through telling his story, he calmed down once he realized I was trying to help.
 He explained that the product was supposed to be a gift, and that’s why he was so frustrated.
-Then, I offered 2 solutions: a refund or a replacement for his product with express delivery.
+Then, I offered 2 solutions: a refund or a replacement for his product with express delivery.embar

 **Results:** The customer opted for the replacement option.
 I called him back once they received the order just to check-in if he was happy with the product.
 He turned out to be happy both with the product and our service, and thanked me for the help.